EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-supplemental-nutrition-a-8824f439.md

       discuss how to use the Keys as they develop their payment accuracy related corrective action plans.
     Mitigation_Strategy: atp3_1
+  Agency_Needs_Satisfied: Supplemental Nutrition Assistance Program (SNAP) benefits
+    are processed and administered by State agencies, with Food and Nutrition Service (FNS) oversight.
+State policy options, organizational structures, and use of technology vary from State to State.
+FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
+Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments and is not positioned to determine or control each State agency's internal controls, human capital, or information systems.
   Confidence_Level: 95% to <100%
+  Corrective_Actions_Adequacy: "Since the Supplemental Nutrition Assistance Program\
+    \ (SNAP) is administered by State agencies, who also determine the structure of\
+    \ SNAP amongst numerous policy options, waivers, and demonstration projects, corrective\
+    \ actions must originate in and be tailored to each individual State agency's\
+    \ circumstances and particular root cause of payment error.
+As such, the Food\
+    \ and Nutrition Service (FNS) is primarily focused on providing training and equipping\
+    \ State agencies with the knowledge and tools needed to individually develop meaningful\
+    \ root cause analysis and corrective action plans, including through the issuance\
+    \ of policy guidance.
+By equipping all 53 State agencies with the ability to identify\
+    \ root causes of error and develop corrective action plans, FNS is adequately\
+    \ supporting  efforts in improving payment accuracy.
+The Keys to Payment Accuracy\
+    \ are a critical resource for States that has proved beneficial over the years\
+    \ and the updates to this document will ensure its continued usefulness.
+Additionally,\
+    \ third party income verification grants directly target certain income-based\
+    \ payment errors. \n"
+  Corrective_Actions_Association: In Fiscal Year (FY) 2024, the Food and Nutrition
+    Service (FNS) conducted additional training and provided resources aimed at equipping State agencies with the knowledge needed to improve their own specific causes of payment error.
+This is critical since each State agency will vary in terms of causes of error and approaches/options to reduce error.
+At a higher level, the Keys to Payment Accuracy also provide additional, updated guidance on how State agencies can improve payment accuracy.
+Additionally, by providing grants for third-party income verification resources to all State agencies, FNS is addressing a common cause of payment errors in the Supplemental Nutrition Assistance Program (SNAP) related to accurate income determinations in the financial criteria element.
+  Corrective_Actions_Implementation: The Food and Nutrition Service (FNS) continues
+    to place an emphasis in assisting State agencies in conducting robust root causes of error analysis and in providing tools to assist states with this analysis.
+    Training and guidance will be implemented with the assistance of FNS regional offices and prioritized by leadership at all levels of the Supplemental Nutrition Assistance Program (SNAP) but specific implementation details will vary based on the training and guidance needed.
+Both the Keys to Payment Accuracy and grants for third party income verification systems will be implemented following a specific communications and implementation strategy for each.
+  Corrective_Actions_Proportion: "\"The Food and Nutrition Service (FNS) will continue\
+    \ to conduct training to assist State agencies in identifying the specific corrective\
+    \ actions needed to address the root causes of error found in their States.
+FNS\
+    \ will also utilize its payment error report and dashboard tools to provide technical\
+    \ support to State agencies as they implement corrective actions to ensure the\
+    \ root causes being addressed are properly targeted. \n\nIn addition, FNS has\
+    \ updated the Keys to Payment Accuracy, a document for State Supplemental Nutrition\
+    \ Assistance Program (SNAP) administering agencies on key strategies for improving\
+    \ payment accuracy.
+As part of the development of the update, FNS focused on solutions\
+    \ that incorporate caseload size and administrative characteristics to address\
+    \ variations in SNAP administration across all 53 SNAP State and Territorial agencies.\
+    \ \n\nIn Fiscal Year (FY) 2024, FNS provided non-competitive grants for third\
+    \ party income verification services for all State SNAP agencies based on state\
+    \ population size.
+Errors related to earned income regularly account for the top\
+    \ three causes of error nationally and within State agencies.
+These third party\
+    \ income verification services provide States with improved resources to accurately\
+    \ determine income for the SNAP benefit calculation.
+FNS  awarded the contract\
+    \ in October 2023 and then made the income verification resource available to\
+    \ all States shortly thereafter. \""
   End_Date: 09/2023
+  Future_Outlook_Has_Baseline: 'Yes'
+  Future_Outlook_Reduction_Vs_Estimated: "The CY+1 improper payment targeted reduction\
+    \ rate is based on available state reported data for the in-progress program year.\
+    \ This is based on the best available data at the time.
+While the state provided\
+    \ data shows a downward trend for the improper payment rate, historically the\
+    \ improper payment rate based on state and federal data is greater than the rate\
+    \ based on state data alone.
+The agency therefore gives a more conservative estimate\
+    \ of 11 percent. \n"
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false
   Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Within_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Within_Failure_to_Access_Data: true
+  Hide_Overpayments_Within_Inability_to_Access_Data: true
   Hide_Program_Results_Additional_Information: false
   Hide_Program_Results_Corrective_Actions: false
   Hide_Program_Results_Future_Outlook: false